Skip to content

 from choice_learn.datasets import load_swissmetro

-Note that there are two implementation of RUMnet: One more CPU-oriented and one more GPU-oriented.
+Note that there are two implementations of RUMnet: one more CPU-oriented and one more GPU-oriented.
 The import of the right model is automatically done.
 You can also import the model directly with:

 from choice_learn.models import CPURUMnet, GPURUMnet